Gothic House (Bad Homburg): Origins

-Also nearby was the 'Landgrafensäule' or 'Landgraf column', erected in 1816 on what later became the visual axis from the Gothic House to the Elisabethenschneise, which in turn leads to the Hirschgarten.
+Also nearby was the Landgrafensäule ('Landgraf column'), erected in 1816 on what later became the visual axis from the Gothic House to the Elisabethenschneise, which in turn leads to the Hirschgarten.
 The original column was moved to the castle in 1835, but a replica was built near its site in 2011.
 The replica and original both bear an inscription, which translates as: